teamglio/jobbo/README.md

-# MxitBroadcast
+# MxitJobSearch

-MxitBroadcast is an app for broadcasting messages to users of a [Mxit](https://www.mxit.com) app.
+MxitJobSearch is an job searching app for [Mxit](https://www.mxit.com).